ArjyaSMishra/BXToolDemonstrator/README.md

 Note: For changes/testing in Client or Adapter, make changes on branch: “Prof” and then push it to “master”.

 Deploy project on Web-Server:
-1. First set-up a web-server with java 8 and Tomcat 7.0 installed in it.
+1. First set-up a Web-Server with java 8 and Tomcat 7.0 installed in it.
+You will need a login id with admin rights.
+(Current Web-Server: bxtransform.cs.upb.de)

 2. Create a war file (Client.war) from the Client (Right click on Client Project -> Export -> WAR file) and save it at a desired location.

-3. Locate "webapps" folder inside tomcat7 default directory on the web-server.
-Move the newly generated WAR file into the web-server's tomcat7/webapps folder.
+3. Login to the Web-Server with your login id (admin rights).
+Locate "webapps" folder inside tomcat7 default directory on the Web-Server.
+   Move the newly generated WAR file as in step 2 into the Web-Server's tomcat7/webapps folder.

-4. Start the tomcat on web-server -- On web-server open a command prompt.
+4. Start the tomcat on Web-Server -- Open a command prompt on the Web-Server.
 Go to tomcat7 default directory and run the "startup.sh" file.

    For example,
    $: cd /opt/tomcat7
    $: ./bin/startup.sh